 Misstating California Law or the Insurance Policy

 An insurance company has a duty to be honest and truthful about its policy terms and the law that applies to car accident cases.
 Unfortunately, an unscrupulous adjuster could misstate the insurance company’s obligation to pay you according to coverage guidelines or California law.
-You can protect yourself from this bad faith tactic by hiring a skilled lawyer soon after your accident and letting him handle all communications with the provider.
+You can protect yourself from this bad faith tactic by hiring a skilled San Diego car accident attorney soon after your accident and letting him handle all communications with the provider.

 Making Threatening Statements